 When the program is being conducted, warning signs are in place at fox control locations.
 These signs provide guidance and information for residents and visitors.
 It is very important that residents do not allow their pets to stray into bushland areas where they may be injured by control activities.

 The coastal fox control program involves using soft catch foot hold traps in bushland areas from Twin Waters, North to Peregian Springs.
 The pesticide Sodium Fluoroacetate (1080) will be used inland from populated coastal areas to reduce off-target animals being affected.
 View a map of the 2019 Coastal Fox Control areas.

 Warning signs are placed at entrances to properties where control is occurring.
 Control activities will not be occurring on public pathways, roadsides, within 5 m of a boundary fence or within 200 m of designated dog off leash areas.

-The Coastal Fox Control Program uses humane control methods.
-These methods have been used in successful wildlife conservation programs including the Northern Sydney Regional Fox Control Program.
+The coastal fox control program uses humane control methods.
+These methods have been used in successful wildlife conservation programs including the Northern Sydney Regional fox control program.
 Foxes are controlled using soft catch foot hold traps and the pesticide Sodium Fluoroacetate (1080).
-The Fox Control Program has been carefully designed to ensure native animals are unlikely to be impacted by control activities.
+The program has been carefully designed to ensure native animals are unlikely to be impacted by control activities.

 Contact council to report fox dens in the program area or if you need more information about the program.